You can have multiple scenarios in one application.

 Q: Do I need to create a separate scenario for processing each type of call, or can I describe the logic in one scenario?

 A: It is a best practice to start with one scenario and implement the logic of processing different types of calls within one scenario.
-You can divide different logic into different scenarios, for example, one scenario sorts and processes inbound calls, and the other scenario processes outbound calls or call lists.
+You can divide different logic into different scenarios, for example, one scenario sorts and processes incoming calls, and the other scenario processes outgoing calls or call lists.